marhel/fabulate/README.md

 And each writer has it own set of parameters.
 For now *csv* is the only available writer.

 Be warned that error reporting from the command line parser is basically nonexistent.
-Also, when specifying a unknown writer name, you get a long error mesage with a stack trace, and the program exits.
+Also, when specifying an unknown writer name, you get a long error message with a stack trace, and the program exits.
 This will improve at some point in the future.

 ## Writers
 A writer is a component that knows how to output the generated data in a specific way, such as a specific file format, or connecting to a specific database.

 ### The CSV writer
-The CSV writer formats data according to the the [RFC4180](http://tools.ietf.org/html/rfc4180) specification (using the [clojure.data.csv](https://github.com/clojure/data.csv) library.
+The CSV writer formats data according to the the [RFC4180](http://tools.ietf.org/html/rfc4180) specification (using the [clojure.data.csv](https://github.com/clojure/data.csv) library.)

 The csv writer has the following additional parameters, that need to go after the name of the writer.